Trashytalk/piwardrive/docs/configuration.rst

 Environment variables are parsed on startup.
 Any option in ``Config`` can be specified as ``PW_<OPTION>``.
 Boolean variables accept ``1`` or ``0`` while strings and integers are used verbatim.
-Invalid values trigger an early ``ValueError`` so configuration mistakes are detected before the React dashboard or optional touch interface launches.
+Invalid values trigger an early ``ValueError`` so configuration mistakes are detected before the React dashboard launches.

 Configuration Profiles
 ----------------------